gauniverseorg/ga-docs/docs/Tutorials/reporting.md

 ### Prerequisites for Reporting

 Before delving into reporting, it's essential to lay down the basics.
-Central to any solid reporting mechanism are data objects, which need to be diligently populated with relevant data.
+Central to any solid reporting mechanism are DataObjects, which need to be diligently populated with relevant data.
 This ensures the analyzed and reported information is both accurate and pertinent.
 The quality of this data can have a significant bearing on the insights derived and decisions made.

 A vital component in reporting is the ROLAP (Relational Online Analytical Processing) data source, a potent tool enabling dynamic multidimensional analysis of extensive data.
-Moreover, transitioning data objects to a structured, query-optimized setting is crucial.
-Here, relational tables come into the picture, ensuring seamless data object migration and preserving data integrity
+Moreover, transitioning DataObjects to a structured, query-optimized setting is crucial.
+Here, relational tables come into the picture, ensuring seamless DataObject migration and preserving data integrity

 ### Overview of the Steps